 SOEs have played a significant role in the Paraguayan economy.
-All nine SOEs have accounted for roughly 5.2% of GDP, while the five SOEs that are in the General Budget of the National, represent 26.1% of central government expenditures, and 14.9% of public sector expenditures in 2022.
+As of the third quarter of 2023, all nine SOEs have accounted for roughly 4.2% of the GDP projected for 2023, while the five SOEs that are in the General Budget of the National, represent 24.0% of central government expenditures, and 13% of public sector expenditures in the same period.